Safety and Health Reporter

 What you’re ultimately going to be requesting from Google is a Certificate of Authenticity as to the specific photograph(s) confirming further what the dates are.

-The Certificate of Authenticity should confirm with the above-referenced Virginia Code section.
+The Certificate of Authenticity should conform with the above-referenced Virginia Code section.

 Opposition to Certificate of Authenticity